Winter Guide To Hiking Mount Marcy And Camping In A Snow Cave

 About 30 minutes later as we were passing through an Avalanche Pass, we saw a park ranger stuck in the snow in his snowmobile.
 After giving him a hand and pulling his snowmobile out of the ditch, he thanked us and continued down the trail.
 After about another 45 minutes, we caught up to the same ranger, but we could not see his snowmobile.
 Basically he had to jump off as he lost control of the machine that flew down the side of the trail.
 We offered our help to try to get it back up, but he told us that he already radioed for help and that they are bringing the right equipment to try to pull it out.

 By the time we reached Marcy Dam, the snow has greatly intensified and visibility started to decrease.
-Luckily, there were luminescent trail markers on trees, which made navigating through the woods much easier and we felt very comfortable finding the trail back to our car.
+Luckily, there were luminescent trail markers on trees and you could still see the trail, which made navigating through the woods much easier and we felt very comfortable finding our way back to the car.